David Goodsell

-Education
+Career and research

-Goodsell obtained a BSc in biology and chemistry from the University of California Irvine.
-After this, he did a PhD in X-ray crystallography of DNA at the University of California Los Angeles, completed in 1987.
+Goodsell obtained a Bachelor's of Science in both biology and chemistry from the University of California Irvine in 1982.
+After this, he completed a PhD in X-ray crystallography of DNA at the University of California Los Angeles in 1987.
+Since completing his PhD he has worked as a structural biologist at the Scripps Research Institute (with a 2-year period in University of California in 1992–94).